 Welcome to this dive-y, unassuming pizza spot that has made a huge name for itself in the local community.
 If you had to choose just one slice, the thing to eat at Golden Boy is their garlic clam pizza.

-The slices are served in thick squares and packed plentifully with fresh toppings.
-Definitely well worth the $5 a slice.
+The slices are served in thick Sicilian-style squares and are plentifully packed with fresh toppings.
+Definitely well worth the $5 a slice!

 Listen to live music at Comstock Saloon